 11. There are two kinds of adapter type handlers: EAB command target adapter handlers and EJB service session bean target adapter handlers.
 The different kinds of adapter handlers work as follows:

-Note: The EJB service session bean target adapter handler is supported only with WebSphere Business Integrator running with WebSphere Application Server on the Windows NT platform.
+Note: The EJB service session bean target adapter handler is supported with WebSphere Business Integrator running with WebSphere Application Server on the Windows NT platform, and on AIX.